 Courtney Vaughn GalatiotoCo-TreasurerManager, Executive Affairs, Smart Electric Power AllianceCourtney Galatioto is Manager, Executive Affairs, at the Smart Electric Power Alliance.
 Courtney Galatioto joined the Smart Electric Power Alliance's (SEPA) Executive Affairs team in 2019.
 She joined SEPA with nearly a decade of experience in the energy industry, previously serving as the Vice President for Stakeholder Relations at the Alliance to Save Energy.
 In that role she oversaw the Alliance’s fundraising efforts and membership program, including developing program offerings, engaging members and industry stakeholders, and cultivating corporate and individual support to further the energy efficiency goals of the organization and its partners.
 She previously served as a policy fellow and led a public university through a state-mandated energy policy revision process.
 Courtney has a master’s degree in government from the John Hopkins University, with a focus on climate change, energy, and security.
 She holds a bachelor’s degree in history and classical studies from the University of North Carolina at Asheville.

-Lauren CoughlinCorporate Sponsorship DirectorAmerican Petroleum Institute - Washington DC SponsorLauren is a policy advisor at API, the only national trade association representing all facets of the natural gas and oil industry.
-At API, she represents policy interests of the oil industry from the refinery to the gas station.
-She staffs committees and administers safety programs that encourage the sharing of effective refinery practices and safety improvement benchmarking, and she leads communication and educational programs on downstream issues.
-Her portfolio includes process and occupational safety, fire protection (including firefighting foam issues, e.g. PFAS), and transportation policies such as the Renewable Fuel Standard and electrification incentives.
-Lauren received her B.A. in political science and social science from Troy University.
-She also holds a Certificate in Middle East Studies from the American University in Dubai and is a Certified Energy Professional through the Energy Management Institute.
-She is currently pursuing a Master of Public Policy at the George Washington University with a focus on regulatory and environmental policy.
+Lauren CoughlinCorporate Sponsorship DirectorAmerican Petroleum Institute - Washington DC SponsorLauren Coughlin is a Climate and ESG policy advisor at the American Petroleum Institute (API), the only national trade association representing all facets of the natural gas and oil industry.
+She provides analysis for member company representatives of the API Climate Committee on GHG emissions reduction initiatives, including public-private partnerships, and on government policies to address the risks of climate change, such as clean energy tax policies.
+Previously, Lauren was a Refining Policy Advisor.
+She staffed committees and administered safety programs that encouraged the sharing of effective refinery practices and safety improvement benchmarking, and she led communication and educational programs on downstream issues.
+Her former portfolio included process and occupational safety, fire protection (including firefighting foam issues, e.g. PFAS), and transportation policies such as the Renewable Fuel Standard and electrification incentives.
+Lauren received her B.A. in political science and social science from Troy University and Master of Public Policy at the George Washington University with a focus on regulatory and environmental policy.